A Comprehensive Survey of Dataset Distillation: Introduction

-The above narrative shows that efficient deep learning is an extensive task and is beyond the scope of this paper; readers can refer to \citep{sze2017efficient,menghani2021efficient} for more details.
-In this survey, we focus on dataset distillation to improve training efficiency by synthesizing training data.
-To better appreciate dataset distillation, we briefly introduce other cognate methods in dataset reduction.
-For a support vector machine (SVM), its hyperplane is solely determined by ``support vectors'', and removing all other points in the training dataset does not influence on the convergence result \citep{cortes1995support}.
-Therefore, the selection of ``support vectors'' is a favorable method to reduce the training burden for SVMs \citep{nalepa2019selecting}.
-When the scenario expands to deep learning, the problem of selecting ``support vectors'' generalizes to the well-known {\it coreset selection}; this is the algorithm selects a few prototype examples from the original training dataset as the coreset, and then the model is solely trained on the small coreset to save training costs while avoiding large performance drops.
+Before the appearance of DD, coreset selection \citep{nalepa2019selecting,mirzasoleiman2020coresets,Coleman2020Selection} plays a pivotal role in dataset reduction by selecting a few prototype examples from the original training dataset as the coreset, and then the model is solely trained on the small coreset to save training costs while avoiding large performance drops.
 However, elements in the coreset are unmodified and constrained by the original data, which considerably restricts the coreset's expressiveness, especially when the coreset budget is limited.
-Recently, a novel approach, {\it dataset distillation} (DD) \footnote{Dataset distillation is also referred to as dataset condensation in some studies.}, has attracted growing attention from the deep learning community and has been leveraged in many practical applications \citep{masarczyk2020reducing,liu2022meta,chen2022bidirectional, chen2023bidirectional}.
 Different from coreset selection, dataset distillation removes the restriction of uneditable elements and carefully modifies a small number of examples to preserve more information, as shown in Figure \ref{fig:dd_sample} for synthetic examples.
-By distilling the knowledge of the large original dataset into a small synthetic set, models trained on the distilled dataset can acquire a comparable generalization performance.
-A general illustration for dataset distillation is presented in Figure \ref{fig:dd}.
+By distilling the knowledge of the large original dataset into a small synthetic set, models trained on the distilled dataset can acquire a better generalization performance compared to the uneditable coreset.